-After several months of grazing, cattle are transferred to confined feedlots.
+After several months of grazing, “cattle” are transferred to confined feedlots.
 The goal of the feedlot is to add significant weight in a short period of time.
-Some of the largest confined animal feeding operations (CAFOs) now house up to 100,000 cattle at a single location.
+Some of the largest confined animal feeding operations (CAFOs) now house up to 100,000 “cattle” at a single location.
 Over the next 6-8 months, they eat a high protein grain-based feed, consisting of corn, soy, and miscellaneous by-products.
 Some of the by-products come from animal sources deemed unfit for human consumption.
-According to the latest FDA guidelines, cattle feed can include non-mammalian protein sources as well as chicken manure.
-[5,6] Another factor that is largely ignored is that plant-based feed ingredients are treated with various agricultural chemicals, which ultimately accumulate in the cattle’s tissues.
+According to the latest FDA guidelines, “cattle” feed can include non-mammalian protein sources as well as chicken manure.
+Another factor that is largely ignored is that plant-based feed ingredients are treated with various agricultural chemicals, which ultimately accumulate in the “cattle’s” tissues.
 Because Bovids have stomachs that are highly specialized for breaking down grasses, the processed feed can cause a myriad of digestive complications.

-Approximately 90% of industrially farmed U.S. cattle have growth hormones added to their feed.
+Approximately 90% of industrially farmed U.S. “cattle” have growth hormones added to their feed.
 The scientific community is concerned that several of the hormones could potentially cause serious health complications in humans.
-As a result, the European Union has banned the use of growth hormones in domestic beef production, as well as the import of hormone-treated beef.
-U.S. Secretary of Agriculture Dan Glickman stated: “Even as we remain steadfast in our belief that today’s science has deemed beef hormones safe, we also recognize that science is ever-evolving.”
-This statement demonstrates that the USDA and FDA are enjoying the short-term benefits of growth hormones, while failing to initiate long-term research, and as noted by the American Public Health Association, “…the US government position is that hormone residues in “beef” from adult “cattle” pose no threat to human health.”
+As a result, the European Union has banned the use of growth hormones in domestic “beef” production, as well as the import of hormone-treated “beef”.
+A European scientific committee noted many years ago that “even exposure to small levels of residues in meat and meat products carries risks,” which include endocrinal, developmental, immunological, genetic, neuro-biological and carcinogenic effects.
+This demonstrates that the USDA and FDA are enjoying the short-term benefits of growth hormones, while failing to initiate long-term research, and as noted by the American Public Health Association, “…the US government position is that hormone residues in “beef” from adult “cattle” pose no threat to human health.”

-In addition to growth hormones, approximately 83% of industrially farmed cattle are treated with antimicrobials (including antibiotics).
+In addition to growth hormones, industrially farmed “cattle” are treated with antimicrobials (including antibiotics).
 The historical trend has been the increase use of antimicrobials on animals used in food production.
 From 2009-2015, there was a 24% increase in antimicrobials used on animals raised for food production with 34.4 million pounds of antimicrobials being sold in 2015 alone.
 In 2017, the Economist reported that, “a whopping 80% of all antibiotics sold go to farmers.”
 The drugs are administered for both therapeutic and non-therapeutic purposes.
 Therapeutic treatments are given in a preventative manner to keep the animal from becoming ill due to the increased presence of bacteria in their unnatural living conditions.
 Therapeutic antibiotics also help to keep the animal’s immune system artificially boosted as they experience unnatural levels of stress throughout their lives.
 Non-therapeutic treatments function in a similar manner to growth promoting hormones.

 As massive quantities of manure are dispersed as fertilizer, residues from the growth hormones and antibiotics leech from the manure and end up in local streams and lakes.
 The chemicals can have a devastating effect on freshwater ecology-especially fish and amphibians.

-More than 34 million cattle are slaughtered each year in the United States.
+More than 34 million “cattle” are slaughtered each year in the United States.
 Throughout their lives, these gentle animals are subjected to conditions and procedures that are designed to manipulate their nature.
 They live in crowded, filthy feedlots as they are forced to eat an unnatural diet laden with growth hormones and antibiotics.
 Mutilations are commonplace, causing both acute and chronic pain.
 Unnatural confinement leaves them vulnerable to wildlife attacks and extreme weather.
 Having empathy for these animals is not enough-we must understand that these practices and conditions will continue to exist as long as there is a demand for their flesh.
 By going vegan, you can help put an end these cruel practices.